 Meet the Admissions Team

-Below is an alphabetical listing of the Tufts admissions officers and their geographic liaison assignments.
-You can reach your appointed officer by e-mailing him or her at the address provided.
+Below is an alphabetical listing of the Tufts admissions officers and you may reach out to an admissions officer by e-mailing them at the address provided.
 If you need immediate assistance with your application, please contact the Admissions Office directly at email@example.com.
 If you have questions about applying as a transfer student, e-mail firstname.lastname@example.org instead.

 Sean AshburnAssociate Director of Admissions He, Him, His email@example.com